dondomingoo/GoTorz/README.md

 ![Build Status](https://github.com/dondomingoo/GoTorz/actions/workflows/build-and-test.yml/badge.svg)

 # GoTorz – Setup Guide

-This guide explains how to run the GoTorz application for demonstration or review purposes.
-The project is provided as a ready-to-run `.zip` file with everything pre-configured, including the required `.env` file.
+This guide explains how to run the GoTorz application locally for demonstration and review purposes.
+The full source code is hosted in this GitHub repository.
+Required environment secrets are provided in the exam PDF submitted on WiseFlow.

 ---

 ## 📄 System Description

 GoTorz is a travel booking and management platform that allows users to **create**, **search**, and **book** travel packages.
-It features role-based access with Admin, Sales Representative, and Regular User accounts.
+It features role-based access with Admin, Sales Representative and Regular User accounts.
 The system integrates with external APIs for real-time flight and hotel data, enabling users to plan their trips efficiently.

 Key features include:
 - **User authentication** and **role-based access** (Admin, Sales Rep, User)